Jill Spencer has been an online writer for ten years. Her articles often focus on gardening.

 - "A Very Stable Genius," a parody of Gilbert and Sullivan's "The Very Model of Modern Major General," pokes fun at Trump's 2018 self-styling on Twitter: "not smart, but genius .... and a very stable genius at that!”

-- And in "Those Were the Good Old Days," Randy longs for a time when scandals were less frightening and less overwhelmingly frequent: "manageable scandal/ the kind that I could handle/ without a lot of vodka and a Xanax haze."
-I feel that, gurl.
+- In "Those Were the Good Old Days," released at the height of Trumpian craziness, Randy longs for a time when scandals were less frightening and less overwhelmingly frequent: "manageable scandal/ the kind that I could handle/ without a lot of vodka and a Xanax haze."
+I felt that, gurl.

 Before Trump's presidential campaign and presidency, Randy's YouTube videos mostly poked fun at celebrities like Mel Gibson, Kirk Cameron, and the Kardashians.